JuanPBP03/jetsonCV/Workflow/README.md

 Here is a screenshot from the video showing the GPU utilization, as well as a frame of the results:
 ![image](https://github.com/user-attachments/assets/ff25727c-a6e1-4435-83e6-1ea3179fcb58)

+Fixing Errors
+Although our original workflow worked the first time we ran it.
+It stopped working during subsequent trials.
+After some troubleshooting, it seemed like the problem was encountered when we were trying to get the bounding box coordinates using the map function """